BMS HVAC Energy Savings Explained: How a Building Management System Reduces Energy Costs

 BMS control panel installed by Ashmit Engineering Ltd — HVAC automation and energy monitoring

 If you manage or own a commercial building, you have almost certainly heard the term Building Management System — or BMS.
-But what does it actually do, how is it physically installed, and is it worth investing in?
-The short answer is yes, and often by a wider margin than most facility managers expect.
-This guide covers everything: from the physical control panels and their protection ratings, through to how a BMS integrates every building service and gives your energy manager a real-time window into every kilowatt your building consumes.
+But what does it actually do, and is it worth investing in?
+The short answer is yes.
+Often by a wider margin than most facility managers expect.

 What exactly is a BMS?